 Similarly, when I am writing a proposal for vBulletin, the links and the reference changes accordingly.
 In fact, I also change the links and the reference for different versions of vBulletin (3.x, 4.x, and 5.x) because they are a lot different.

 Developing samples isn’t tough for developers and you here is a how new developer freelancer can build samples.

 4. Requirement Analysis

-This is when things are unique for each and every client.
+This is when things are unique for each and every client and is a crucial element in a proposal at Upwork.
 If clients have shared bullet points of requirements, I offer them the same bullets point to point match to understand their requirements and offer them suggestions or ask them specific questions.
 Or if the client has taken a general approach and hasn’t explained much detailed about his requirements, I tend to let them know what all things can be done based on what I understand from the requirements.

 Don’t hesitate to offer suggestions to clients because you are an expert on the matter.
-Things that can’t be done within the clients budget or if there is an alternate way of getting what client is looking for or if there is a major upgrade coming, the client can delay those requirements that after the new version is out etc.
+Things that can’t be done within the client’s budget or if there is an alternative way of getting what the client is looking for or if there is a major upgrade coming, the client can delay those requirements after the new version is out, etc.